Related Resources: Engineers Edge

 "There is not enough money you could give me to get me to step in front of that gun," French said.

-French uses the gun as an educational device for his students in the College of Technology and as an outreach tool during demonstrations for a wide variety of schoolchildren.
+French uses the gun as an educational device for his students in the Purdue University and as an outreach tool during demonstrations for a wide variety of schoolchildren.